htmlena/cv-genius/README.md

 # CV Genius

-CV Genius is not just a CV builder but a complex guide that will advise you what to add or what to avoid in CV.
+CV Genius is a complex guide that will advise you what to add or what to avoid in CV.
+In the end, a user will have a professional and complete CV in pdf.

 ## Development setup